DataDog/documentation/content/en/observability_pipelines/setup/archives.md

 {{% /tab %}}
 {{% tab "APT-based Linux" %}}
-The sample configuration includes a sink for sending logs to AWS S3 under a Datadog-rehydratable format.
-In order to use this configuration, you need to setup an IAM policy that allows the Workers to write to S3.
+The sample configuration that you download later includes a sink for sending logs to Amazon S3 under a Datadog-rehydratable format.
+To use this configuration, set up an IAM policy that allows the Workers to write to S3.

 * Go into your AWS console and create an S3 bucket to send your archives to.

   * Do not make your bucket publicly readable.
   * For US1, US3, and US5 sites, see [AWS Pricing][1] for inter-region data transfer fees and how cloud storage costs may be impacted.
-Consider creating your storage bucket in `us-east-1` to manage your inter-region data transfer fees.

 * Create a policy with the following permissions: